aistabci/abci-docs/en/docs/abci-cloudstorage/policy.md

 - Ruling order does not matter, and Deny is prioritized over Allow.
 Even Denys in otner policy has priority.
 - Although capital letters are available for the name of policies (i.e. names specified by '--policy-name'), it is highly recommended that you use small letters of alphabets and numbers and hyphen(0x2d).

-For policy setting, access permissions are written in JSON format.
+For user policy setting, access permissions are written in JSON format.
 In order to define what to allow, what to deny and judgement condistions, combinations of Effect, Action, Resource and Condition are used.

 For Effect, 'Allow' and 'Deny' are available to define rules.